pajamapants3000/tommytree/README.md

-# tommytree #
+# tree #

-Currently, this README serves to describe the program, but also to outline it's creation for my own benefit while writing it.

 ## Purpose ##

 This program is mainly intended to get some practice using the Rust programming language.
 I noticed in the documentation they used a utility called tree that seems pretty neat but I don't have on my computer.
-Rather than look for it and install it, I though "That seems like something I could write myself!"
+Rather than look for it and install it, I thought "That seems like something I could write myself!"
 So that's what I'm gonna do.